fschpp/CabledocDesktop/README.md

 connectors, cables, connections, racks, frames, slots, patch bays, routing matrices, and signal entities — and layers impact analysis, risk scoring, and fault diagnosis on top of it.

-Development is driven by real cases found during on-site cabling surveys, in particular the diagnosis of recurring audio failures traceable to weaknesses in the analog chain.
+Development is AI assisted, driven by real cases found during on-site cabling surveys, in particular the diagnosis of recurring audio failures traceable to weaknesses in the analog chain.